yWorks/yfiles-for-html-demos/demos/databinding/graphbuilder/README.md

 [You can also run this demo online](https://live.yworks.com/demos/databinding/graphbuilder/index.html).

-This demo uses the class [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder) to interactively build and modify a graph from business data.
+This demo interactively builds and modifies a graph from **JSON** business data using class [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder).

 See the the Developer's Guide section on the [GraphBuilder](https://docs.yworks.com/yfileshtml/#/dguide/graph_builder-GraphBuilder) for an in-depth explanation of the relevant concepts.